Faculty Handbook: Vancouver Campus

 Accessibility Services

-The Director of Student Affairs works with the students to determine what accommodations are required.
-Should it be determined that a student requires accommodations, a written statement is prepared listing the recommended accommodations for that student.
-The student will present this written statement to faculty and then both the faculty and the student sign the form, which is then returned to the Director of Student Affairs.
+The Director of Student Affairs works with students to determine what accommodations are required.
+Should it be determined that a student needs accommodations, a written statement is prepared listing the recommended accommodations for that student.
+The student will present this written statement to faculty, and then both the faculty and the student sign the form, which is then returned to the Director of Student Affairs.

-Should there be any concerns regarding the recommended accommodation(s) s/he should contact the Director of Student Affairs.
+If there are any concerns regarding the recommended accommodation(s), the Director of Student Affairs should be contacted.

 Some examples of possible accommodations are:

-It is a policy of New York Tech's Academic Senate that faculty must allow a student to record the faculty member's class if recording has been identified as a reasonable accommodation for that student.
-New York Tech welcomes students who are motivated to learn despite physical, emotional, or cognitive disabilities.
-If there are indications that a student has a learning disability, needs assistance, and has not sought appropriate accommodations, that student should be encouraged to contact the Director of Student Affairs., or complete the form on the Save Our Students (SOS) platform.
+New York Tech's Academic Senate policy states that faculty must allow a student to record the faculty member's class if recording has been identified as a reasonable accommodation for that student.
+New York Tech welcomes students motivated to learn despite physical, emotional, or cognitive disabilities.
+If there are indications that a student has a learning disability, needs assistance, and has not sought appropriate accommodations, that student should be encouraged to contact the Director of Student Affairs, or complete the form on the Save Our Students (SOS) platform.

 Bookstore and Book/Supply Orders (Online)